donejs/donejs/tutorials/organizing.md

       tabs_test.js
       nav_test.js

-This worked ok for a limited amount of JavaScript; however; client code increasingly represents a larger proportion of an application's codebase.
+This was OK for a limited amount of JavaScript; however; client code increasingly represents a larger percentage of an app's codebase.
 What works for 10 files does not work for 100.

 Complicating matters, an individual JavaScript file might have dependencies on non-JavaScript resources.
 It's easy to imagine a menu needing